March 23rd-26th 2023

 Lads of Trad– A Traditional Irish and Old Time Dance Party, from the Heart Of Appalachia

-Prama Institute has 3 private rooms with 2 beds in each.
-There are 4 dorm rooms: 2 with 6 bunk beds and 2 with 8 bunk beds.
+If you would like to stay with us on-site, Prama Institute has a few options for housing: 3 private rooms with 2 beds in each, as well as are 4 dorm rooms: 2 with 6 bunk beds and 2 with 8 bunk beds.
 All of the bathrooms are shared in this building.

 Prama Wellness Center, an adjacent building to where we our gathering space is, has 3 rooms with a double bed, 1 room with 2 beds and 1 room with 4 smaller twin beds.
 All these rooms have bathrooms.